Shark IQ Robot 101AE with Self-Emptying Base

 Are there any better alternatives?

-You can buy the IQ Robot for $600, which is its normal retail price.
+You can buy the IQ Robot for $550, which is a slight savings over its normal retail price of $600.
 The i7 Plus will cost you around $1,000.
 The i7 Plus is also self-emptying, but the emptying station contains disposable bags.
 The customer has to replace the bag after the dustbin is emptied 30 times.
-More recently, we’ve seen a few that leverage vision through the aid of artificial intelligence and cameras, to better navigate around objects.
+More recently, we’ve seen a few that leverage vision through the aid of artificial intelligence and cameras, to better navigate around objects and rooms.
 The Roborock S6 MaxV is one of them, which can also mop as well for $750.

 How long will it last?